Denali Cassin Ridge

 The Cassin has only been guided a handful of times.
 Mountain Trip attempted an early guided climb in the 1980′s.
-We also led an attempt in 2010 and more recently in 2022.
+We also led attempts in 2010 and, more recently, 2022.
 This is a serious route and demands the utmost respect.
-We have not taken the decision to guide it lightly.
+We have not, and do not, take the decision to guide it lightly.
 Any climber who wishes to attempt this route must join us in Southwest Colorado for a few days of training and evaluation during the winter.
 We have selected our strongest, most qualified guides to lead this climb and will only consider strong, skilled, committed climbers to join the team.

 DAY 3: SINGLE CARRY TO 7,800′ CAMP.
-Departing base camp, we’ll drop down the infamous Heartbreak Hill and onto the broad Kahiltna glacier.
-Our goal will be to move camp to about 7,800 ft, near the junction with the NE Fork of the Kahiltna Glacier.
-This is a moderately tough day of about 9 miles round-trip and is a good shake-down for the upcoming days.
+Departing Base Camp, we’ll drop down the infamous Heartbreak Hill and onto the broad Kahiltna Glacier.
+Our goal will be to move camp to about 7,800′, near the junction with the NE Fork of the Kahiltna Glacier.
+This is a moderately tough day of about 9 miles round trip, and is a good shakeout for the upcoming days.
 Depending on the team and weather we may or may not carry loads and return to Base Camp.
-Throughout the expedition we will typically follow the “climb high, sleep low” technique for better acclimatization, however the altitude difference between Base Camp and 7,800 Camp is minimal enough to permit us to generally “single-carry” this stretch.
+Throughout the expedition we’ll typically follow the “climb high, sleep low” technique for better acclimatization; however, the altitude difference between Base Camp and 7,800 Camp is minimal enough to permit us to generally “single carry” this stretch.
 On the late May and June expeditions, we may be doing our climbing early in the morning to avoid the excessive heat and soft snow conditions on the Lower Glacier.

 DAY 5: MOVE TO 11,200 CAMP.
-Our third camp is often in the 11,200 ft basin at the base of Motorcycle Hill.
+Our third camp is often in the 11,200′ basin at the base of Motorcycle Hill.
 This is an incredibly beautiful camp that basks in alpenglow when the sun travels around the north side of the mountain.

 DAY 6: REST/ACCLIMATIZATION DAY.
-We just moved rather quickly from sea level to 11,200 ft, so it is often prudent to slow things down a bit and allow our bodies to acclimate a bit before pushing up to the big camp at 14,200 ft.
+We just moved rather quickly from sea level to 11,200′, so it’s often prudent to slow things down a bit and allow our bodies to acclimate a bit before pushing up to the big camp at 14,200′.

-DAY 7: HAUL LOADS AROUND WINDY CORNER (13,300 FT).
-Steep snow climbing up the 1,000 ft high Motorcycle Hill rewards you with spectacular views.
-The total distance for the day is about 4 miles round trip with a little over 2,000 ft of elevation gain.
-Fun climbing with crampons and ice axe gets you around Windy Corner where the upper mountain comes into view–have your camera ready!
+DAY 7: HAUL LOADS AROUND WINDY CORNER (13,300′).
+Steep snow climbing up the 1,000′ high Motorcycle Hill rewards you with spectacular views.
+The total distance for the day is about 4 miles round trip with a little more than 2,000′ of elevation gain.
+Fun climbing with crampons and an ice axe gets you around Windy Corner, where the upper mountain comes into view—have your camera ready!

-DAY 8: MOVE CAMP TO 14,200 FT.
+DAY 8: MOVE CAMP TO 14,200′.
 This is usually a long, hard day.
-Our next camp is generally located at the well equipped 14,200 Camp in the expansive Genet Basin.
+Our next camp is generally located at the well-equipped 14,200 Camp in the expansive Genet Basin.
 Loads are getting lighter and the air is getting thinner.
-Hopefully everyone will have enough energy left to help get camp in as we need to fortify this camp due to the possibility for fairly severe weather.
+Hopefully everyone will have enough energy left to help get camp set up as we need to fortify this camp due to the possibility of fairly severe weather.

 DAY 9: ACCLIMATIZATION DAY.
 This is an important day that helps provide the foundation of acclimatization that we’ll need for climbing higher on Denali.
 We’ll review a variety of climbing techniques during the day and might have a chance to walk over to a dramatically scenic spot known as “The Edge of the World.”